yumauri/effector-storage/README.md

 ### Storage with external updates example

-If your storage can be updated from an _external source_, then adapter needs a way to inform/update connected store.
-That is where you will need second `update` argument.
+If your storage can be updated from an _external source_, then the adapter needs a way to inform/update the connected store.
+That is where you will need a second `update` argument.

 ```javascript
 import { createStore } from 'effector'